hkmztrk/SMILESbasedSimilarityKernels/README.md

 # Folders

-data folder contains the chemical data that is used.
+"data" folder contains the chemical data that is used.

 - e : contains mol files of enzyme data set retrieved from KEGG drug.